 Joe Hingston is a practicing barrister in England and Wales, acting exclusively for the defence.
 He also assists in the representation of individuals facing the death penalty and consults on various death penalty projects with the UK charity Reprieve.
 Before being called to the Bar, Joe worked for a number years in the United States assisting in the representation of individuals facing the death penalty in America’s Deep South, leading the investigation on behalf of scores of defendants at all stages of the capital trial process.
 Joe is the Chair of the Board of Directors of APPEAL.

 Glyn Maddocks is a UK solicitor who has worked on wrongful conviction cases for over 20 years.
-Through his work on appeal cases Glyn has developed a deep understanding and knowledge of the processes and procedures of the Criminal Cases Review Commission and the Court of Appeal and in obtaining compensation for victims of miscarriage of justice from the Ministry of Justice.
+Glyn has a deep understanding of the functioning of the Criminal Cases Review Commission and the Court of Appeal as well as of the hurdles facing exonerated prisoners seeking compensation.
 In 2005, in recognition of his work over a twelve-year period representing Paul Blackburn, who had his conviction quashed after serving nearly 25 years, Glyn was named Welsh Lawyer of the Year.
-Glyn is the founding Trustee of APPEAL.
+Glyn is a founding Trustee of APPEAL.

 APPEAL is supported by an Advisory Group who provide us with a wealth of experience and every-day advice

 • Kat Craig (human rights lawyer, director of Athlead)

 • Peter Wilcock QC (barrister, Garden Court Chambers)